core-vcet/Speechess/updates.md

 ```
-//consider updating your works here!!!
+//consider updating your work here!!!
 ```